bitquery/graphql-docs/docs/Examples/cross-chain/cross-chain-api.md

 ## Cross-Chain Trade Insights

-Gain in-depth insights into token trades spanning various blockchains.
+The below query gives you insights into token trades spanning various blockchains.
+Simply set the wallet address in the  `address` parameter.
+Adjust the `from ` and `to` periods accordingly.

   [Link to query](https://ide.bitquery.io/Cross-chain-Trades)